ForestAdmin/agent-nodejs/docs/connectors/README.md

 Forest Admin has you covered: if your application depends on multiple SaaS providers, so should your admin panel.

-Connectors are independent `NPM` packages which can be loaded into your `agent` to import collections into your admin panel.

 # Usage

-## Example

 Forest Admin collection map to any of those concepts: